ek68794998/google-photos-date-label/README.md

 Once you have these, simply add the JavaScript and CSS from the files in this repository and run them.

-# Known issues
-- If you load directly into an album URL (instead of clicking from the album list page), the date labels are not applied.

 # License
 I didn't even bother licensing.
 Do whatever you want with it.
 All I ask is that you don't claim you made it.